 Furuno Navnet TZ Touch3 Fish-It and Drift-It

 The Furuno Navnet system has long stood as a top electronics option for serious saltwater anglers, and it incorporates just about every function available in a modern MFD, ranging from radar to 3-D sonar imaging to the ability to create your own bathymetric charts utilizing the pings from the sonar and position data from the GPS.
-New for 2022, however, the system gives a boost to anglers with the Fish-It and Drift-It functionality.
+Last year, however, the system gave a boost to anglers with the Fish-It and Drift-It functionality.
 This allows you to tap the MFD screen and mark a spot you want to fish, automatically creating course lines and dynamic range rings so you know where to position your boat in order to drift across it.
 You can even choose varying time increments, and the system will tell you when you’re in the perfect position to drift over the hotspot in three minutes, five minutes, 10 minutes, and so on.

 JL Audio M6-650X